-To test this prediction, we augment Equation 4 by adding Institutional Investors.
-The estimation results in Table 9, Panel B, document in Column (1) that institutional ownership is negatively associated with our broad measure of exposure (CCExposure).
-Interestingly, this overall effect stems from a negative correlation with CCExposure^{Opp} (Column (2)) and with CCExposure^{Reg} (Column (3)).
+To test this prediction, we augment Equation 4 by adding Institutional Ownership.
+Table 9, Panel B, documents in Column 1 that institutional ownership is negatively associated with CCExposure.
+This overall effect stems from a negative correlation with $CCExposure^{Opp}$ (Column 2) and with $CCExposure^{Reg}$ (Column 3).
 While the negative correlation with regulatory exposure is unsurprising, the negative effect for opportunities is indicative that institutions fail to differentiate between the sources of climate change exposure.
-Furthermore, in unreported regressions, we find that these associations are particularly strong in more recent years.
-Overall, these findings indicate that institutional investors are increasingly avoiding firms with high climate change exposure, apparently without distinguishing much between upside and downside exposures.
-However, as we are unable to establish any causation regarding this relationship, it may also be that low institutional ownership leads to an increase in climate change exposure.
+Furthermore, in unreported regressions, these associations are particularly strong in more recent years.
+These findings indicate that institutional investors are increasingly avoiding firms with high climate change exposure, apparently without distinguishing much between upside and downside exposures.
+However, as we are unable to establish any causation, it may also be that low institutional ownership leads to an increase in climate change exposure.